matharotheelf/CV/README.md

 ### Whitgift School, Croydon (Sep '06 - Aug '13)

+- Academic scholar
-A Levels : A* in Mathematics, A in Further Mathematics, Chemistry and Physics Academic scholar
+- A Levels : A* in Mathematics, A in Further Mathematics, Chemistry and Physics
+- 11 A*s GCSE

 ## Experience